vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 To generate a cluster UUID and auth token, navigate to **Infrastructure > Clouds** and click the key icon in front of the cloud that you have created.
 This opens a new popup window containing both the cluster UUID and the auth token.

-**Note:** You need a new auth token every time a new Service Engine instance is deployed.
+> **Note** You need a new auth token every time a new Service Engine instance is deployed.

 ![Auth token](img/tko-in-vmc-aws/deploy-tko-vmc-37.JPG)